Connect to your cloud server with SSH for this exercise.

 Deploy a multi-component web application with nginx

-The goal of this exercise is to understand the challenges of deploying a
+The goal of this exercise is to understand the challenges of deploying a multi-component web application, and how a reverse proxy like nginx can help.

 This guide assumes that you are familiar with reverse proxying, that you have nginx installed and